Secaucus Junction: Proposed New York City Subway extension

 On November 16, 2010, The New York Times reported that New York City Mayor Michael Bloomberg's administration was working on a plan to bring the of the New York City Subway under the Hudson River to Secaucus Junction.
 An extension of that service from Times Square – 42nd Street to a new terminus at Eleventh Avenue and 34th Street, has already been built.

-The extension would take the subway outside the city's and New York's borders and under the Hudson River for the first time.
+The extension would have taken the subway outside the city's and New York's borders and under the Hudson River for the first time.
 The plan would alleviate pressure on the NJ Transit/Amtrak route under the Hudson, after the cancellation of the Access to the Region's Core tunnel project by New Jersey Governor Chris Christie in October 2010.
 It would offer a direct route to Grand Central Terminal on the east side of Manhattan, while connecting with most other subway routes.
 New York City spent $250,000 for a consultant to conduct feasibility studies for the project.
-However, no design work commenced nor were financing arrangements made.
+However, no design work commenced, nor were financing arrangements made.
 On October 26, 2011, Bloomberg reiterated his support for the project, while Christie also expressed general concurrence.
 In April 2013, the Metropolitan Transportation Authority rejected the proposed extension, citing lack of funding.
 However, it was reconsidered again in 2018.

 Gateway Project

-The Gateway Project, a series of infrastructure improvements along the NEC between Newark Penn Station and New York Penn Station, includes a proposal to build the so-called Secaucus Loop or Bergen Loop, tracks connecting the Main Line and the NEC at Secaucus, thus creating a true junction station.
+The Gateway Project, a series of infrastructure improvements along the NEC between Newark Penn Station and New York Penn Station, includes a proposal to build the so-called Secaucus Loop or Bergen Loop, tracks connecting the Main Line and the NEC at Secaucus, thus creating a true junction station, eliminating the need for passengers to change levels to continue their trips.
 As part of the second phase of the Gateway Project, the loop is projected to be constructed between 2024 and 2030.